markyoder/wasp_clone/wasphalite/README.md

 |'\<1e2:fmt=%10.7e\>'|`'1.0000000e+02'`|

 #### Format Error Examples
 Some flag specifiers are not legal with given specifiers.
-Here are examples of common scenarios:
+The following are examples of common scenarios:

 | Format                    | Error         |
 |---------------------------|----------------|